0x1eef/nanoc-webpack.rb/README.md

 filter that adds
 [webpack](https://webpack.js.org/)
 support to nanoc. <br>
-The filter connects nanoc to the the JavaScript, TypeScript, and nodejs ecosystems.
+The filter connects nanoc to the JavaScript, TypeScript, and nodejs ecosystems.

 ## Examples